 When you run the command above, Ubuntu will prompt you to enter your password:

 [sudo] password for wayne:

-That’s it!
 Enter your password and the command should run under sudo privileges.
-If it doesn’t, it means that you have probably messed up one of the steps above.
+If it doesn’t work, then it means that you have probably made a mistake during one of the steps above.